nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Consists of the attribute:

-- monthlyExpenditures of object HashMap<integer, double>
+- "monthlyExpenditures" of object HashMap<integer, double>

 Maps the year and month to the expenditures